btaruns22/RAGs-to-Riches/README.md

 **How the two files work together:**
 - `spy_open_raw_minutes.csv` is the **query input** — the LLM sees one date's 5-bar opening sequence and must decide `TAKE TRADE` or `PASS TRADE`
 - `spy_open_features.csv` is the **memory and answer key** — the RAG system retrieves similar historical setups from this file, and the `label` column is the ground truth used for evaluation
+- `vix_at_open` adds market-regime context from the VIX index to each historical setup
 - Leakage rule: the current test date must never be retrieved as an example for itself
 - Baseline and RAG prompts must never include the current row's `label`